niraj-desai-2909/burr/docs/concepts/parallelism.rst

 TL;DR
 =====
-Burr provides a high-level and a low-level API for parallelism.
+Apache Burr provides a high-level and a low-level API for parallelism.
 The high-level API supports many different patterns and should be sufficient for most use cases.

 - ``MapStates``: Apply an action to multiple values in state then reduce the action results (e.g., different prompts to the same LLM).
 - ``MapActions``: Apply different actions to the same state value then reduce the actions result (e.g., same prompt to different LLMs).